 Even if the prosecutor and judge go easy and impose a light sentence, you will still have a permanent criminal record.
 After conviction on felony charges, you will lose your right to vote, own a gun, sit on a jury, or even obtain a fishing or hunting license.
 You may be unable to hold a professional license (such as a real estate license or teaching certificate) and potential employers can use your criminal history to deny you a job.

-For a free legal consultation with a Intoxication Manslaughter Lawyer serving Grand Prairie, call (214) 696-9253
+For a free legal consultation with a Intoxication Manslaughter Lawyer in Grand Prairie, call (214) 696-9253

 What Defense Strategies Will Your Intoxication Manslaughter Lawyer Use?